jwplayer/jwplayer/README.md

 The use of this library is governed by a [Creative Commons license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 You can use, modify, copy, and distribute this edition as long as it’s for non-commercial use, you provide attribution, and share under a similar license. http://www.jwplayer.com/license/

-## If you have purchased a Premium, Platinum, or Enterprise version of the player do not use this version as it does not contain the same features as the commercial version avilable in the DOWNLOADS section of your JW Dashboard.